 Iowa International Center’s Accessible ELL Program provides English language instruction to 100 students in the Greater Des Moines community.
 The program seeks to remove or minimize barriers faced by adult English language learners (ELLs) by offering classes where people already gather or have familiarity, such as apartment complexes or churches.
 Our goal?
-Give ELLs the support they need to improve their English language skills and their confidence, ultimately leading to increased community involvement and economic success.
+Give ELLs the support they need to improve their English language skills and their confidence, ultimately leading to increased community involvement and economic success

-Accessible ELL Programs to refugees and immigrants in our community through donations given to our Ray Sustainability Initiative for Multilingual Services, a endowment to maintain and grow educational opportunities and access to multilingual resources for new Iowans, with the vision of former Governor Ray.
+Accessible ELL Programs to refugees and immigrants in our community are possible through donations given to our Ray Sustainability Initiative for Multilingual Services, a endowment to maintain and grow educational opportunities and access to multilingual resources for new Iowans, with the vision of former Governor Ray.

 Give in the spirit of the Ray Resource Initiative to support the Iowa International Center and